CharlesHolbrow/monode/README.md

 monome.on('disconnect', function(device){
   console.log('A device was disconnected:', device);
 })
-// device - fired once the device has configured itself with width, height, etc monome.on('device', function(device){
+// device - triggered once the device has configured itself with width, height, etc monome.on('device', function(device){
   console.log('A device was connected, and is ready to use') console.log('Port:', device.port);